pirica/adult-pay-sites/README.md

 1.- Go to system > settings > addons > install from repository

-2.- Choose Filesmonster.reposytory > video addons
+2.- Choose Filesmonster.repository > video addons

 3.- Install from there Fiesmonster Addon

-4.- You can find this addon under your video tab
+4.- Now you can find Filesmonster addon under  video tab  in Kodi main menu

-## 3rd - Addon and repo will be updated automatically
+## 3rd - Addon and Repo will be updated automatically

-- Addon will update when a new version were avaliable, just be carefull to chek "auto update" under settings tab of Filesmonster Addon.
+- Filesmonster addon and repo will updated automatically when a new version were avaliable, just be carefull to check "auto update" optino under settings tab of Filesmonster Addon and Filesmonster Repo (auto updated is checked by default).

-- Update check cycle happens every 6 hours, but you can't wait just force to upadate a repo or Addon before just make display the context menu and choose "check for updates".
+- Kodi's automatic update check cycle happens every 6 hours, so you have nothing to just use the addon and when an update were avaliable will ben instaled.
+But if you don't want to wait, you can force to upadate them, selecting the repo, displaying the context menu and choose "check for updates".
+The repo (and the addon inside) will be forced to update.

 ## 4th - Using the Addon
-- You can change the language into Spanish on  "settings > language"
+- You can change the language from English to Spanish on  "settings > language"
-- You need a premium acount in www.filesmonster.com to wach the videos, without this acount you only can browse all the videos but not play them.
+- You need a premium acount in www.filesmonster.com to wach and download the videos, without this acount you only can browse betwen the full video catallogue from filesmonster.com, but not play them.
-- You can watch movies online, download, or "save to your filesmonster favorite list"
+- You can watch movies online, download, or "save to your filesmonster favorite list", just hold "menu" over a video and choose the apropiate option from the context menu.
-- All the contents are provided by Filesmonster.com.
+- All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
+Read the
 - This Addon uses the ofical API cortesy of filesmonster.com